andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-After clicking the add button, I entered Domain Users as the object name then clicked OK.
+I then clicked the Add button and entered Domain Users as the object name.
+Once MYDOMAIN\Domain Users populated, I clicked the ok button.
 </p>
 <br />